shirus29cools/Microsoft-Word-Download-cooler/README.txt

 right?)
 After 60 seconds, it shows a red screen.
 Then it speaks:
 "A problem has been detected and windows has been suspended for the rest of your life!"
+And after another 20 seconds, it speaks:
+"Hey!
+I am super happy to tell you that your computer has been trashed by HappyPong!
+Malware Bytes will not help you!
+You just recieved a fake email from Daniel!
+Hehe get scammed noob!"
 And a funny thing is...
 Every 60 seconds, it shows a red screen then it speaks.
 It does this eight times (for 8 minutes)
 After 9 or 10 minutes, it terminates File Explorer, then it shows a message saying:
 "Thank you for playing my game!
 But you are tricked!
 You cannot get your computer back!
 HAHAHAHAHAHAHAHAHA!!!!!
 PREPARE FOR A SHUTDOWN BATTLE!!!!!"
-Then it speaks:
-"Hey!
-I am super happy to tell you that your computer has been trashed by HappyPong!
-Malware Bytes will not help you!
-You just recieved a fake email from Daniel!
-Hehe get scammed noob!"
 After 10 seconds, it will shut down the computer.
 If the computer is turned on, the user will see a logon message saying:
 "GET_READY_TO_BE_KISSED!"